Club good: Club theory

 James M. Buchanan developed club theory (the study of club goods in economics) in his 1965 paper, "An Economic Theory of Clubs".
 He found that in neo-classical economic theory and theoretical welfare economics is exclusively about private property and all goods and services are privately consumed or utilized.
-Just over the last two decades before his provision in 1965, scholars started to extend the theoretical framework and communal or collective ownership-consumption arrangements were considered as well.
+Just over the two decades before his provision in 1965, scholars started to extend the theoretical framework and communal or collective ownership-consumption arrangements were considered as well.

 Paul A. Samuelson made an important provision in this regard, making a sharp conceptual distinction between goods that are purely private and goods that are purely public.
 While it extended the previously existing theoretical framework, Buchanan found that there was still a missing link that would cover the whole spectrum of ownership consumption possibilities.
 This gap contained goods that were excludable, shared by more people than typically share a private good, but fewer people than typically share a public good.
 The whole spectrum would cover purely private activities on one side and purely public or collectivized activities on the other side.
 Therefore, according to Buchanan, a theory of clubs needed to be added to the field.

 The goal of his theory was to address the question of determining the "size of the most desirable cost and consumption sharing arrangement".

 The model was based on the assumptions that individuals have similar preferences for both private and public goods, the size of the club good and equal sharing of costs.
 The economic theory of clubs further tries to answer the undersupply equilibrium of a public good provision.
 Provision of club goods may sometimes pose an alternative to public good provisions by the federal or central government.
 An issue of club theory is that it may not result in equal and democratic distribution of the good eventually due to its excludability characteristic.
 James M. Buchanan was primarily interested in voluntary clubs.
 In these cases club good theory can critically assess how to achieve an optimal number of members of a club as well as the maximum utility for club members.